Sleds Take To The Lakes This Summer

 Watercross racing is gaining popularity in Ontario and may be headed your way.

-For anyone unfamiliar with this recreational activity it is essentially racing snowmobiles on water instead of ice.
-Yes, you read this correctly, it is not a form of speed boat racing as many people assume when they first learn of the term watercross racing or one of the other names it goes by that include; snowmobile skipping, snowmobile watercross, snowmobile skimming, water skipping or puddle jumping.
+For anyone unfamiliar with this recreational activity, it is essentially racing snowmobiles on water instead of ice.
+Yes, you read this correctly, it is not a form of speed boat racing as many people assume when they first learn of the term watercross racing or one of the other names it goes by that include snowmobile skipping, snowmobile watercross, snowmobile skimming, water skipping or puddle jumping.

 Not In The Brochure